nenadmarkus/p/learning-signed-distance-fields/index.md

 	\text{NN}_{\theta}(\mathbf{v})
 $$

+We use a simple network architecture in our experiments.
+It is not excluded that better results (more accuracy, speed improvement, etc.) would be achieved by spending more time on its design.
+Following Davies et al. [4], our networks have a feedforward fully-connected architecture with 8 layers.
+Each layer has a hidden size of 64 and the activation function is set to be a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).
+To speed up training, we also use [batch normalization](https://en.wikipedia.org/wiki/Batch_normalization) in all layers except the last one.
+This results in about $$30000$$ network parameters (120kB of memory).
+By modern standards, this is tiny network, but it is capable to nicely represent the shape we use in our experiments.

 ## References

 [1] Zhiqin Chen and Hao Zhang.
 Learning Implicit Fields for Generative Shape Modeling.
 CVPR, 2019 ([arXiv](https://arxiv.org/abs/1812.02822))